AMD Lemonade Local LLM Server: GPU + NPU Inference on Consumer Hardware (2026 Guide)

 Decode (token generation): The model generates one token at a time.
 Each step needs to load the entire model’s weights from memory to perform a single forward pass.
 This is memory-bandwidth-bound — sustained throughput depends on how fast weights can be read.
 The GPU wins here because it has wider memory buses.

 Lemonade’s hybrid execution exploits this split.
 On Ryzen AI 300/400-series hardware, it routes prompt processing through the XDNA 2 NPU and token generation through the integrated GPU (or a discrete Radeon if you have one).
+If you want the underlying theory on why the NPU and GPU specialize in different inference phases, our NPU vs GPU for local LLMs breakdown goes deeper on the compute-bound vs bandwidth-bound split.
 AMD’s own benchmarks show the NPU delivers 2.3× faster time-to-first-token versus GPU-only inference, while GPU decode achieves 2.4× higher sustained throughput versus NPU-only decode.
 The hybrid mode combines both: fast startup from the NPU, sustained throughput from the GPU.

 The backend doing the NPU work is FastFlowLM, a purpose-built runtime for AMD NPUs.
 Under the hood, Lemonade also orchestrates llama.cpp (for GGUF models on CPU/GPU via Vulkan or ROCm), whisper.cpp (speech-to-text), stable-diffusion.cpp (image generation), and Kokoro (text-to-speech).
 You don’t configure any of this — it picks the backend based on what your hardware supports and what model format you’re loading.